jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 $$H(X) = -\sum_{x \in X} p(x) \log p(x)$$

-For example, suppose $W$ is a random variable that represents today's weather which can either be "sunny" or "rainy" (a binary random variable).
+For example, suppose $W$ is a binary random variable that represents today's weather which can either be "sunny" or "rainy" (a binary random variable).
 The entropy $H(W)$ can be given as:

 $$H(W) = -S\log S - (1 - S) \log (1 - S)$$

 where $S$ is the probability of a sunny day, and hence $1 - S$ is the probability of a rainy day.
+As a binary random variable, the summation over weighted entropies expands to only two terms.
 What does this quantity mean?
 If we were to describe it in words, each term of the sum in the entropy calculation corresponds to the information of a particular event, weighted by the probability of the event.
 Thus, the entropy of the distribution is literally the *expected amount of information contained in an event* for a given distribution.